Innovation and Strategic Network Formation: Remaining Proofs

 For each $i$, let $\alpha_i$ be the probability that firm $i$ learns all ideas learned by all firms in the giant component.
 Finally, we let As $n\rightarrow \infty$, this converges to the derivative of the number of firms that learn from firm $i$ in $q_i$ divided by $\sum_{j\neq i} q_j^*$.

 The first-order condition for firm $i$ then implies:

 To see this, suppose we increase $q_i/\sum_{j\neq i} q_j^*$ infinitessimally.
-We can condition on the event that no firm has learned indirectly from $i$.
+We can condition on the event that no firm has learned $i$'s idea and all ideas learned by the giant component.
 The left-hand side is the probability that firm $i$ has learned indirectly from the giant component times the probability that a firm learns indirectly from $i$ after this increase.
 The right-hand side is the probability that firm $i$ has not learned indirectly from the giant component times the probability that firm $i$ learns indirectly from the giant component after this increase.

 We have $\alpha_i = 1-e^{-\alpha \beta_i \delta \sum_{j \neq i} \iota(q_i^*,q_j^*)}.$ Substituting into equation (\ref{eq:hetbetaFOC}),

 Therefore,